Blake Shelton Has Changed His Mind About Having Kids With Gwen Stefani, Per ‘Hollywood Life’

 Blake Shelton and Gwen Stefani are among Hollywood’s most beloved couples.
-However, after months of rumors about Blake wanting to having children with Gwen, he’s allegedly changed his mind.
+However, after months of rumors about Blake wanting to have children with Gwen, he’s allegedly changed his mind.

 According to an August 14 report by Hollywood Life, it has been rumored that Blake Shelton and his girlfriend, Gwen Stefani, have been talking about having a child together throughout their entire relationship.
 However, Blake has reportedly had a change of heart when it comes to fathering a child with the singer.